-- Written laboratory reports - Written assessment (unit test) focused on terminology, concepts and modeling taught in the unit.
+- Written laboratory reports

+- Written assessment focused on terminology, concepts and modeling taught in the unit.

+- Disease and Disorder Presentation

-Unit 4: Neurotransmitters, Hormones, and Drugs
+Q2, Unit 4: Neurotransmitters, Hormones, and Drugs

-- What are the major classifications of Neurotransmitters? - How do neurotransmitters function in the nervous system and at target cells? - What are the major functions or behaviors caused by neurotransmitters and hormones? - What are the major categories of drugs?

-- What role do drugs have on human behaviors? - How do drugs affect neurotransmitters and hormones?
+- What are the major classifications of Neurotransmitters? - How do neurotransmitters function in the nervous system and at target cells? - What are the major functions or behaviors caused by neurotransmitters and hormones? - What are the major categories of drugs? - What role do drugs have on human behaviors? - How do drugs affect neurotransmitters and hormones?

-- Understand and apply the role of protein in the formation of neurotransmitters and hormones - Describe how the nervous system utilizes neurotransmitters to communicate excitatory or inhibitory messages - Apply how brain anatomy and nervous system organization require neurotransmitters and hormones to function based on biofeedback. - Analyze the major processes involved in drugs response in the body and apply behaviors caused by individual neurotransmitters - Discuss the connections between drugs and brain physiology along with the short and long term consequences of drug use.
+- Analyye and explain the role of protein in the formation of neurotransmitters and hormones. - Describe how the nervous system utilizes neurotransmitters to communicate excitatory or inhibitory messages. - Explain how brain anatomy and nervous system organization require neurotransmitters and hormones to function based on biofeedback. - Analyze the major processes involved in a drugs response in the body, including behaviors caused by individual neurotransmitters. - Determine the connections between drugs and brain physiology, including short and long term consequences of drug use.